Le visage que tu mérites

 Cyril Schäublin refers in his film to a quote from Coco Chanel: "La nature vous donne le visage que vous avez à vingt ans.
 La vie façonne le visage que vous avez à trente ans.
 Mais à cinquante ans tu as le visage que tu mérites."

-The art press took up this theme on various levels, SWR television made a report including an interview with me as the curator; various press media reported on the exhibition project.
+The press took up this theme on various level: SWR television made a report (including an interview with Katharina, the exhibition curator about the context of the project), television Magazin "Kunscht" reported on the exhibition project etc.